yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     ssh -i .ssh/fabmedical adminfabmedical@52.174.141.11
     ```

-5. When asked to confirm if you want to connect, as the authenticity of the connection cannot be validated, type "yes"
+5. When asked to confirm if you want to connect, as the authenticity of the connection cannot be validated, type "yes".

-6. When asked for the passphrase for the private key you created previously, enter this value
+6. When asked for the passphrase for the private key you created previously, enter this value.

 7. You will connect to the VM with a command prompt such as the following.
 Keep this command prompt open for the next step.